manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 **A few examples:**

-While commuting to office: you can either day dream, watch what your friends are doing on Instagram, or read a book/listen to a podcast
+While commuting to office: you can either daydream, watch what your friends are doing on Instagram, or read a book/listen to a podcast

 I always somehow lean towards a new podcast episode

-**Why?** Because watching what my friends did on their weekend on Instagram doesn't gave me any value or happiness.
+**Why?** Because learning what my friends did on their weekend on Instagram doesn't add any value to my life.
 So why waste my time in the first place?

 Okay, I don't even have Instagram but you get my point